Philiphao-Bluebolt/Obsidian-Technology-Note/~🎓~ 课程学习 Courses/NTU/EE6341 - 🧵 Advanced Analog Circuits/📜 Notes/Part 1 - Low Noise Circuit Design.md

 Usually, we use **two noise sources**, a serial voltage source $\overline{v^2_i}$ and a parallel current source $\overline{i^2_i}$ , instead of one, to describe the equivalent noise.
 The reason for using two equivalent sources is because the usage of one source **can not fully represent all the noise characteristics** inside the network, as shown in the two-port network theory.
 ![[Pasted image 20240914222234.png]]

+If we only use a input voltage source to represent the internal noise, then the equivalent source won't work if the previous circuit of the network is open circuit.

 ### Calculation

 The Calculation of Equivalent Input Noise consists of two steps.
 It mainly uses the superposition principle.